Edward Hand

 Edward Hand (December 31, 1744 – September 3, 1802) was an Irish-born American army officer and politician who served in the Continental Army during the American Revolutionary War.
 Rising to the rank of major general, Hand served as Adjutant General of the Continental Army under George Washington.
 After the war, Hand retired to farm his estate, Rock Ford, and served in the Pennsylvania General Assembly and Lancaster city government.

 Early life and career

 Hand was born in Clyduff, King's County (now County Offaly), Kingdom of Ireland, on 31 December 1744, and was baptised in Shinrone.
 His father was John Hand.
-Among his immediate neighbours were the Kearney family, ancestors of U.S. President Barack Obama.
-He was a descendant of either the families of Mag Fhlaithimh (of south Ulaidh and Mide) or Ó Flaithimhín (of the Síol Muireadaigh) who, through mistranslation (Flaithimh/Flaithimhín into Láimhín; laimh = hand), became Lavin or Hand.

 Education and British military service

 Hand earned a medical certificate from Trinity College, Dublin.
 In 1767, Hand enlisted as a Surgeon's mate in the 18th (Royal Irish) Regiment of Foot.
 On May 20, 1767, he sailed with the regiment from Cobh, Cork, Ireland, arriving at Philadelphia on July 11.
 While serving in Pennsylvania, he befriended Colonel George Washington, becoming lifelong friends with the future President.

 In 1772, he was commissioned an ensign.
 He marched with the regiment to Fort Pitt, on the forks of the Ohio River.
 While stationed at Fort Pitt, Hand thrived as a merchant along the Ohio River, making lucrative land deals.
 Hand returned to Philadelphia in 1774, where he resigned and sold his commission for £400.